 Second, the tree ring sites often cluster, with vast empty space between clusters (see e.g. Cook et al. (2010), Figure 1).
 When taking a subset of them for reconstruction at a station, there can be cases where none or very few sites are within a search radius.
 The MADA helps "bridging" the space, bringing climate signals from further-away tree sites to grid points nearer to the station.
-The high resolution grid $(1^{\circ} \times 1^{\circ}$ for version 2) makes automated grid point selection easier.
+The high resolution grid ( $1^{\circ} \times 1^{\circ}$ for version 2) makes automated grid point selection easier.
 (The automated grid point selection procedure is described in Section 3.2.1.)

-Third, when reconstructing streamflow from tree rings, nested models are often nec-226 essary because tree ring chronologies have different time spans.
-One starts with the short-227 est nest, using the common time span of all chronologies to build a model, then drop-228 ping the shortest chronology to build a second model with longer time span but less ex-229 plained variance than the first, and repeating the process, dropping more chronologies 230 to achieve longer time spans until the final nest with the longest time span, but with the 231 lowest explained variance.
-The nests' outputs are then corrected for their variance and 232 averaged to obtain the final reconstruction (see e.g. D'Arrigo et al., 2011).
-This nest-233 ing step was carried out for the MADA, such that most grid points have the same time 234 span (Figure S4).
-This lets us use a single common period (1200-2012), and eliminates 235 our need to build nested models back in time.
-This is particularly desirable for our dy-236 namic state-space reconstruction model, as averaging the nests breaks the link between 237 the catchment state and streamflow.
-(The reconstruction model is described in Section 238 3.2.2.239
+Third, when reconstructing streamflow from tree rings, nested models are often necessary because tree ring chronologies have different time spans.
+One starts with the shortest nest, using the common time span of all chronologies to build a model, then dropping the shortest chronology to build a second model with longer time span but less explained variance than the first, and repeating the process, dropping more chronologies to achieve longer time spans until the final nest with the longest time span, but with the lowest explained variance.
+The nests' outputs are then corrected for their variance and averaged to obtain the final reconstruction (see e.g. D'Arrigo et al., 2011).
+This nesting step was carried out for the MADA, such that most grid points have the same time span (Figure S4).
+This lets us use a single common period (1200-2012), and eliminates our need to build nested models back in time.
+This is particularly desirable for our dynamic state-space reconstruction model, as averaging the nests breaks the link between the catchment state and streamflow.
+(The reconstruction model is described in Section 3.2.2.)

-The computational advantages of using the MADA are thus threefold: (1) no de-240 trending and standardization, (2) easier grid point selection, and (3) no nesting.
-How-241 ever, these come with some costs, the most important of which is uncertainty.
-When re-242 constructing streamflow from the MADA, we treat the MADA (i.e., the model input) 243 as constant.
+The computational advantages of using the MADA are thus threefold: (1) no detrending and standardization, (2) easier grid point selection, and (3) no nesting.
+However, these come with some costs, the most important of which is uncertainty.
+When reconstructing streamflow from the MADA, we treat the MADA (i.e., the model input) as constant.
 But in fact, the MADA is a regression product and has its own uncertainty.
-244 One way to quantify this uncertainty is by bootstrapping: streamflow reconstructions 245 can be built using bootstrap replicates of the MADA, and the range of the bootstrap en-246 semble indicates the uncertainty of the reconstruction.
-An appropriate bootstrapping 247 scheme must be considered, given that dimensionality is the main challenge: the MADA 248 has 813 years \times 2716 grid points.
-The flip side is that the reconstruction framework runs 249 for each station individually (see Section 3.2), so one need not reconstruct the whole net-250 work in order to quantify uncertainties at some stations of interest.
-251
+Furthermore, this uncertainty increases back in time as the number of available chronologies decreases.
+One way to quantify the uncertainty is by bootstrapping: streamflow reconstructions can be built using bootstrap replicates of the MADA, and the range of the bootstrap ensemble indicates the uncertainty of the reconstruction.
+An appropriate bootstrapping scheme must be considered, given that the uncertainty is nonstationary, and that dimensionality is a challenge: the MADA has 813 years $\times$ 2716 grid points.
+In this regard, the added benefit of our reconstruction framework is that it runs for each station individually (see Section 3.2), so one need not reconstruct the whole network in order to quantify uncertainties at specific stations of interest.

-As a gridded regression product, the MADA may also smooth out local variabilities.
-This can be aleviated by carefully selecting and processing the grid points to retain as much variance as possible (Section 3.2.1), and by using sufficiently large catchments (Section 2.1).
+As a gridded regression product, the MADA smooths out local variability.
+This can be alleviated by carefully selecting and processing the grid points to retain as much variance as possible (Section 3.2.1), and by using sufficiently large catchments (Section 2.1).